This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 viii.
 Protect the company’s assets (company’s statutory registers)

 ix.
-Oversee arrangement to allow shareholders and others to inspect certain statutory registers of the company.
+Oversee arrangements to allow shareholders and others to inspect certain statutory registers of the company.

 COMPANY NAME